 1/72 scale Hasegawa Grumman E-2C Hawkeye

-kit review building report kit review astic model
+kit review modelling report kit review astic model

 The Grumman E-2 was an aircraft designed and build for the Airborne Early Warning mission, protecting the fleet by signalling any upcoming threats.
 Evolving in the early sixties, the Hawkeye proved its worth.
 Obviously systems and radar were upgraded during its operational service life.
 The first E-2C was an upgrade evolving in 1973 and the latest one is the Hawkeye 2000 with its new systems and better props as well.